Make an Impact

 You Can Make an Impact!

 Messiah Church is committed to supporting several organizations consistently and long-term - these are our Community Partners.
 In fact, even on your first visit to Messiah, you can make an impact because we will make a donation on your behalf to one of these organizations.
 We also have two Covenant Mission Partners - organizations that have grown out of Messiah Church, and with which we have ongoing covenants to support with our prayers, presence, and financial giving.
-Also, each month we collect a special Second Mile Offering to support a specific organization through financial and in-kind donations.
+And each month we collect a special Second Mile Offering to support a specific organization through financial and in-kind donations.
 Learn more about each of these below.

 • Give!
-Give online by selecting “Second Mile Offering,” or by mailing a check (indicate “Oakwood” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.
-Please no snack donations — our savvy shoppers will make good use of your monetary donation!
+Give online by selecting “Second Mile Offering,” or by mailing a check (indicate “MN FoodShare” in the memo) to: Messiah Church, 17805 County Road 6, Plymouth, MN 55447.
+For every $1 donated, food shelves can source $9 worth of food through partnerships in the community.

 Current Opportunities & Needs